pallets/flask/docs/errorhandling.rst

 overwhelming if enough users are hitting the error and log files are typically never looked at.
 This is why we recommend using `Sentry
 <https://sentry.io/>`_ for dealing with application errors.
 It's
-available as an Open Source project `on GitHub
+available as a source-available project `on GitHub
 <https://github.com/getsentry/sentry>`_ and is also available as a `hosted version
 <https://sentry.io/signup/>`_ which you can try for free.
 Sentry
 aggregates duplicate errors, captures the full stack trace and local